sybrew/the-seo-framework/readme.txt

 		* It's so professional, even the stylesheet URL is masked.
 		* It's a virtual file, just like the sitemap is.
 		* This file is cached in the user's browser on request by default.
+			* To clear the cache, hit `CRTL+SHIFT+R` or `CMD+SHIFT+R`.
+		* This stylesheet can be customized:
+			1. You can set a background and accent color.
+				* The font color is automatically generated based on the background color input.
+			1. You can select whether to display the site logo.
+				* Logo will be squared.
+				* Requires WordPress 4.5+ theme logo support.
 * **Changed:**
 	* "Knowledge Graph" name has been converted into "Authorized Presence".
 Its usage, output and effect are still the same.
 	* The first two description separator buttons are no longer marked "recommended".